Author's Avatar

 What documents does a guarantor need?

 Each lender will have their own requirements, so what’s required can differ from one lender to another.
-Although, typically the following is required:
+Typically, the following is required:

-• Proof of ID: Passport or driving license.
+• Proof of ID: Passport or driving licence.

-• Proof of address: Utility bill, council tax statement, or bank statement.
+• Proof of address: Utility bill, council tax statement, or bank statement dated within the past 3 months.

 As well as carrying out credit checks on you, lenders will also assess your guarantor’s credit history.